realiti4/pip-upgrade/README.md

 All packages are up to date! 🎉
 ```

 **Tip:** You can use `-e` to exclude packages in `Continue? (y/n):` after seeing which packages are going to be upgraded.
-This is super useful for packages like gohlke's Numpy+mkl for example.
+This is super useful for packages like gohlke's Numpy+mkl for example. `-r` to repeat the previous excluded packages.
+It'll show if there is a saved repeatable action.
 ```
-These packages will be upgraded: ['hypothesis', 'Pillow', 'pytest', 'setuptools'] Continue? (y/n): -e pytest hypothesis
+These packages will be upgraded: ['hypothesis', 'Pillow', 'pytest', 'setuptools'] (-r, --repeat  :  -e pytest)
+Continue? (y/n or -e/-r/--help): -e pytest hypothesis
 ```

 You can also exclude packages beforehand.
 Use `-e` or `--exclude`.
 The tool won't upgrade dependency breaking packages already, this is extra for packages that you want to keep it at a version.